 I tried getting into biking a few years ago, by using an old mountain bike from my teenage years.
 It was during a bike tune-up that a fellow Vernier employee said that the bike was too old to recommend using since the parts were antiquated.
 I couldn’t fathom spending $500 for a bike though.
 So I left it at that for a few years.

 As I considered bike and MAX to work, I chose to invest in a bike that would be low-maintenance so that I would have low barriers to riding.
-Since it would need to be reliable, I splurged around $1,000 on a commuter bike with a belt-drive (no grease, less noise, lower maintenance), continuous gears (shifting while stopped), fenders (rain and road debri protection), and integrated lights (no charging necessary).
+Since it would need to be reliable, I splurged around $1,000 on a commuter bike with a belt-drive (no grease, less noise, lower maintenance), continuous gears (shifting while stopped), fenders (rain and road debris protection), and integrated lights (no charging necessary).

 Some other items I found invaluable:

 - Double-kickstand: I don’t have to remember which side to flip the stand down to park my bike.
+And it doesn’t block the pedals from rotating backwards.

 - Bell: To warn pedestrians that I’m coming up on their left.